balena-io/docs/pages/management/applications.md

 ## Application Actions

+### Download Image

+This action will allow you to download a new device OS image so you can provision new devices into your fleet.
+It will also ask you to select and configure you network preferences before you download.

 ### Restart Application (on all devices)

 The `Restart Application` action is a fleet wide action that will restart the application container on all the devices that are currently online.
 It should be noted that currently these action notifications are not queued up, so if a device is offline when the action is triggered, it will never be notified of it.